 Through the knowledge and tips conferred in this course, you will be prepared to better address your students' fluency needs in the classroom and help them achieve literacy success.

-- Define what reading fluency is and why it is considered an essential, foundational skill for reading
+- Explain why it is considered an essential, foundational skill for reading

 - Understand the complex elements contributing to the development of reading fluency